julienfausty/HyperFox/README.md

 - Eigen: A header library for linear algebra

-- Petsc: For parallel linear solvers for linear algebra on spare matrices (with the requisite BLAS/LAPACK installations)
+- Petsc: For parallel linear solvers for linear algebra on spare matrices (with the requisite BLAS/LAPACK installations, with clanguage=cxx)

 - HDF5: for input/output binary file formatting